 You will probably start with your family doctor.
 If this is someone you know or have seen before, you may feel more comfortable.
 Even so, it is easy to worry and forget what you want to ask or tell your doctor.
 Because of that, it may be helpful to prepare for the appointment.
 Writing down information will help you remember your symptoms and questions.
 Take a few days prior to your appointment to write down information about:

-- What are the major stressors in your life? - Are there any major life changes taking place or that you have recently experienced, such as a death, marriage, baby, divorce, move to a new location or job change?
+What are the major stressors in your life?
+Are there any major life changes taking place, such as a death, marriage, new baby, divorce, move to a new location, or job change?
 Are there traumatic events you have experienced recently or in your past?

 The more information you can share with your doctor, the better (although you don't want to write a book).
 This will help your doctor better understand your situation.

-Your doctor will probably complete a physical examination and may ask you to go for some laboratory tests.
-This is to rule out any physical causes of your anxiety.
-He will probably ask you a number of questions, some of which you have answered in the information you wrote down:
+Your doctor will probably complete a physical examination and is likely to take blood samples.
+He or she may also ask you to go for further tests, depending upon his or her initial assessment.
+This is to rule out any physical causes of your anxiety, such as thyroid problems, diabetes, or heart disease.
+The doctor will probably ask you a number of questions, some of which you have answered in the information you wrote down:

 Your doctor should listen to your answers and offer you suggestions for managing your anxiety symptoms.
-A family doctor, however, does not specialize in mental health conditions and may not be qualified to treat you.
-He should provide referrals to psychiatrists or psychologists in your area that are better qualified to work with you and create a treatment plan for you.
+A family doctor, however, may not specialize in mental health conditions and may not be qualified to treat you.
+He or she may provide referrals to psychiatrists or psychologists in your area that are better qualified to work with you and create a treatment plan for you.